Universities

 As the majority of Danish medical universities offer degree programmes in Danish, you will need the appropriate language skills.
 An official language certificate at language level B2 is often required.
 You should also prove your English language skills with a TOEFL, Cambridge or IELTS test.

 No A-levels?
-This is not possible in Denmark, but in some other European countries there is the option of a Medical studies with a specialist baccalaureate.
+This is not possible in Denmark, but in some other European countries there is the option of a Studying medicine with a specialised baccalaureate.

 Structure of medical studies in Denmark

-The content and structure differ slightly between the individual universities, which Duration However, as in Germany, the total duration of a medical degree programme is six years.
+How long does it take to study medicine in Denmark?
+The content and structure differ slightly between the individual universities, but the duration of the medical degree programme is six years in total, as in Germany.

 The medical degree programme in Denmark is divided into a 3-year Bachelor's degree and a 3-year Master's degree in medicine.